bartkl/presentations/cimug2024/index.md

 ## Modeling Data Products with LinkML

 ---

+Due to time constraints I will jump straight to LinkML.
+* I'm happy to answer questions about challenges I encountered with Sparx EA and RDF afterwards.

+---

 ![](Attachments/linkml_resized.png)

 LinkML is a data modeling language developed in the Bio Sciences department at Berkeley Lab.